Leonard Hill (physiologist): Personal life

 Hill married Janet Alexander in 1891, and they had six children.
 In 1904, he took an extended leave of absence due to tuberculosis.
 Hill died of a cerebral thrombosis in 1952.

-Hill was a distinguished watercolourist and also wrote children's stories.
-He was fond of the outdoor life, and went every day to bathe in a pond in Epping Forest at Loughton where he lived.
-He later moved to Hampstead.
+Hill was a distinguished watercolourist, and first president of the Medical Art Society.
+He also wrote children's stories, including The Monkey Moo Book which was published in 1931.
+He was fond of the outdoor life, and went every day to bathe in a pond in Epping Forest at Loughton where he lived for many years.
+He retired to Corton in his later years.